MicrosoftDocs/cloud-adoption-framework/docs/scenarios/data-management/best-practices/purview-deployment.md

 > We recommend using third-party tools of your choice to integrate the remaining capabilities of the [data management landing zone](../architectures/data-management-landing-zone.md) with Azure that are currently not supported by Azure Purview.
 >
 > [!NOTE]
-> This guidance in this section explains configurations specific to data management and analytics scenario.
+> This guidance in this section explains configurations specific to cloud scale analytics.
 It's a collection of Azure best practices to enhance your data governance using Azure Purview.
 The guidance compliments the official [Azure Purview documentation](/azure/purview/).

 One Azure Purview account is deployed inside the data management landing zone, which serves as a centralized data catalog.
 From the data management landing zone, Azure Purview can communicate with each data landing zone via private network connectivity using VNet peering across data management, data landing zones, and [self-hosted integration runtimes](/azure/purview/manage-integration-runtimes).
 Discovery of datasets in on-premises data stores and other public clouds is achieved by more deployments of self-hosted integration runtimes.